gzachos/rpi-cputemp/worksheet.md

 ## Retrieving CPU temperature

-First of all, you need to get access to a terminal on your Raspberry Pi by creating an `SSH` connection to it, or by executing `LXTerminal` application.
-Then run the following command to view CPU temperature:
+First of all, you need to get access to a terminal on your Raspberry Pi.
+This can be done by creating an `SSH` connection to it, or by executing `LXTerminal` application while using Graphic User Interface.
+Now, run the following command:
 ```bash
 /opt/vc/bin/vcgencmd measure_temp
 ```

-Output:
+Example output:
 ```bash
 temp=40.6'C
 ```

 ## Create a Shell script that prints temperature to console

-A shell script is a computer program that contains commands otherwise executed one-by-one by a shell (i.e. Bash), known also as a command-line interface/interpreter (CLI).
+A shell script is a computer program that contains commands otherwise executed one-by-one by a shell (i.e. Bash), also known as a command-line interface/interpreter (CLI).

 During this tutorial, two shell scripts will be developed.